Sleepytale Logo

 God had whispered to Noah that soft rains would fall for forty nights and forty days, just long enough to wash everything clean and new.

-When the ark stood finished, it looked like a cozy house that could rock on water.
+When the ark stood finished, it looked like a house that could rock on water.

-Noah smiled, wiped sawdust from his beard, and thanked God for the quiet strength in every plank.
+Noah wiped sawdust from his beard, ran his hand along the nearest beam the way you'd stroke a sleeping cat, and thanked God for the quiet strength tucked into every plank.

-Next came the animals, two by two, padding, hopping, and fluttering up the wide wooden ramp.
+Next came the animals, two by two, padding, hopping, and fluttering up the wide ramp.

 At last the sky turned the color of dove wings.

-Rain began to fall, not in pounding sheets, but in silver threads that hummed like a lullaby.
+Rain began to fall, not in pounding sheets, but in silver threads that hummed a lullaby.
+The ark lifted, rocking like a cradle that had been waiting all along for someone to climb in.

 Miriam understood.